Linguistic insecurity: Creole languages

 Linguistic insecurity in relation to creoles has to do with the underlying assumption and classification of these languages as inferior forms of the parent languages from which they are derived.
 Typical of most non-official languages, creoles are regarded as mere degenerate variants and rudimentary dialects that are subsumed under the main "standard" languages for that particular community.
-With this popular view, creoles are thought to be impoverished, primitive outputs that are far from their European target languages.
+With that popular view, creoles are thought to be impoverished, primitive outputs, which are far from their European target languages.
 The negative nonlinguistic implications lead to claims of creole use as being a "handicap" for their speakers.
-This has caused speakers of these creole languages to experience insecurity and lack of confidence in the use of their form of language, which has undermined the prevalence of creoles spoken in societies.
+This has caused speakers of the creole languages to experience insecurity and lack of confidence in the use of their form of language, which has undermined the prevalence of creoles spoken in societies.

 One explanation concerning the different attitudes of speakers is that some populations are more insistent of the use of their particular form of language, as it is commonly claimed to be more "pure."
-This assumption places this form as a more prestigious standard, creating a tense environment that promotes feelings of insecurity to those who do not follow this standard (and speak "impure" variations).
+This assumption places that form as a more prestigious standard and creates a tense environment that promotes feelings of insecurity to those who do not follow the standard (and speak "impure" variations).

 An instance of linguistic insecurity can be found in relation to Haitian Creole, which developed from a combination of French and other languages.
-Although the vast majority in this country grows up hearing and speaking exclusively this creole, it continues to be seen as an inferior, primitive tongue as well as a malformed version of French.
-This disfavor against the creole, which exists throughout the society, is present even among those who can speak only in that variation.
-The cause of the view has been attributed to the association of French with prestige, as most of the island's land-owning, well-educated elite speaks this language.
-These judgments contribute to the widespread belief that success is linked to French and that one must speak French to become part of the middle class with a financially stable job, a notion that places Haitian Creole on a lower status.
-Though it is the majority of people who cannot participate in the French-driven areas of society, the "ideology of disrespect and degradation" surrounding creoles leads to great linguistic insecurity.
-As Arthur Spears put it, an "internalized oppression" is present in these members who relate important figures in society (and their success) to speaking French, devaluing their own language of Haitian Creole.
+Although almost everyone in Haiti grows up hearing and speaking exclusively the creole, it continues to be seen as an inferior, primitive tongue and as a malformed version of French.
+The disfavor against Haitian Creole, which exists throughout society, is present even among those who can speak no other language.
+The cause for that view has been attributed to the association of French with prestige, as well as the language of most of the island's land-owning, well-educated elite.
+Those judgments contribute to the widespread belief that success is linked to French and that one must speak French to become part of the middle class, with a financially-stable job.
+That notion places Haitian Creole on a lower status.
+Though msot people cannot participate in the French-driven areas of society, the "ideology of disrespect and degradation" surrounding creoles leads to great linguistic insecurity.
+As Arthur Spears put it, an "internalized oppression" is present in those members, who relate important figures in society (and their success) to speaking French and devalue their own language, Haitian Creole.